In Louisiana, laws relating to pardon and parole can be found in Chapter 5, Title 15 of Louisiana statutes.

 Eligibility for Parole

 Pursuant to La.
 R.S.
-15:574.4,, a person, otherwise eligible for parole, convicted of a first felony offense is eligible for parole consideration upon serving one-third of the sentence imposed; upon conviction of a second felony offense, such person is eligible for parole consideration upon serving one-half of the sentence imposed.
+15:574.4,, a person, otherwise eligible for parole, convicted of a first felony offense is eligible for parole consideration upon serving thirty-three and one-third of the sentence imposed; upon conviction of a second felony offense, such person is eligible for parole consideration upon serving one-half of the sentence imposed.
 A person convicted of a third or subsequent felony offense is not eligible for parole.

 La.
 R.S.
 15:574.4 provides that unless eligible for parole at an earlier date, a person committed to the Department of Public Safety and Corrections for a term or terms of imprisonment with or without benefit of parole for 30 years or more shall be eligible for parole consideration upon serving at least 20 years of the term or terms of imprisonment in actual custody and upon reaching the age of 45.